oroinc/OroCRMMarketingBundle/src/Oro/Bundle/CampaignBundle/Resources/doc/api/campaign.md

 ### create

 Create a new campaign record.
-The created record is returned in the response.
+The created record is returned in response.

 {@inheritdoc}

 {@request:json_api}

 Example:

 `</api/campaigns>`